bdeckard92/dupUT/01-Class-Content/08-Project-1/README.md

 ### General

-Refer to the following resources for additional information about topics covered in this module:
+Refer to the following resources for more information about topics covered in this module:

   * 📖 [Project Presentation Template](https://docs.google.com/presentation/d/10QaO9KH8HtUXj__81ve0SZcpO5DbMbqqQr4iPpbwKks/edit?usp=sharing)